liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/allow-or-prevent-custom-script.md

 |Master Page Gallery  |Can't create or edit master pages  |
 |Publishing Sites  |Can't create or edit master pages and page layouts  |

-Furthermore, SharePoint Framework web parts that have the _requiresCustomScript_ value set to **true**, will behave as following:
+Furthermore, SharePoint Framework web parts that have the _requiresCustomScript_ value set to **true** behave as following:

 - The web part is not available in the web part picker
 - Every instance of the web part that was added to the page while custom scripts that were allowed to run, will no longer surface in those pages.
-Author will still be able to remove them while editing the page
+Author still can remove them while editing the page

 ## Best practice for communicating script setting changes to users

 Before you prevent custom script on sites where you previously allowed it, we recommend communicating the change well in advance so users can understand the impact of it.
-Otherwise, users who are accustomed to changing themes or adding web parts on their sites will suddenly not be able to and will see the following error message.
+Otherwise, users who are accustomed to changing themes or adding web parts on their sites will suddenly not be able to and see the following error message.

 :::image type="content" alt-text="Screenshot of the Error message that's displayed when scripting is disabled on a site." source="media/1c7666a0-9538-484f-a691-6e424c5db71a.png":::